Dr. Josh Redd, Contributor

 Managing Hashimoto’s hypothyroidism requires multiple diet and lifestyle approaches to reduce inflammation and autoimmune attacks on the thyroid.
 Strategies include:

-A gluten-free diet: Research shows a strong link between Hashimoto’s hypothyroidism and gluten and people with a gluten intolerance are genetically more prone to Hashimoto’s disease.
+A gluten-free diet: Research shows a strong link between Hashimoto’s hypothyroidism and gluten and people with gluten intolerance are genetically more prone to Hashimoto’s disease.
 A gluten intolerance also promotes inflammation and leaky gut, which flare Hashimoto’s hypothyroidism.

 Autoimmune diet and lifestyle: Most people require more than a gluten-free diet to manage Hashimoto’s hypothyroidism.
 The anti-inflammatory diet eliminates common inflammatory foods, such as dairy, eggs, grains, legumes, and other foods, and is often necessary for a period of time.

-Healing leaky gut Leaky gut, or intestinal permeability, usually plays a primary role in Hashimoto’s hypothyroidism.
+Healing leaky gut, or intestinal permeability, usually plays a primary role in Hashimoto’s hypothyroidism.
 The lining of the small intestine becomes porous from inflammatory damage, allowing undigested foods, bacteria, fungus, and other pathogens into the bloodstream, where they trigger inflammation and autoimmunity in the body.

 Stabilize blood sugar: Stable blood sugar is necessary to manage Hashimoto’s hypothyroidism.
 A diet high in sugars and refined carbohydrates raises inflammation, imbalances hormones, and flares autoimmunity.
 Energy crashes, fatigue after meals, excess belly fat, hormonal imbalances, mood swings, and insomnia are all signs you may have low blood sugar or high blood sugar.

 These are just a few of the basics of autoimmune management for Hashimoto’s hypothyroidism.
-Each patient is unique and there is not a cookie-cutter approach to Hashimoto’s hypothyroidism management care.If so, you may suffer from Hashimoto’s, an autoimmune disease that attacks and destroys the thyroid bland.
+Each patient is unique and there is not a cookie-cutter approach to Hashimoto’s hypothyroidism management care.If so, you may suffer from Hashimoto’s, an autoimmune disease that attacks and destroys the thyroid gland.
 Medication is not enough to manage Hashimoto’s hypothyroidism.
 Click To Tweet

 About the Author